SaraNizarKhayat/cloud-services-chatbot/README.md

-# Data Backup Support Chatbot
+# ☁️ Cloud Services Support Chatbot

 ## Project Description
-A beginner-friendly chatbot that helps users back up and recover their data with simple, clear instructions.
-It guides users through common backup methods and basic recovery steps to protect important files and prevent data loss.
+A beginner-friendly chatbot that assists users in understanding and using cloud services.
+It provides clear, guided answers to common questions about storage, hosting, cloud providers, and troubleshooting — all in simple, non-technical language.

 ## Scope
-This chatbot focuses on assisting beginner users with understanding and performing data backup and recovery.
-It covers cloud backups, external drives, and simple troubleshooting.
+This chatbot is designed for non-technical users who want to explore and benefit from cloud services without the confusion.
+It covers topics such as:

+- Cloud storage (e.g., Google Drive, OneDrive, Dropbox)
+- Cloud hosting and computing (e.g., AWS, Azure, DigitalOcean)
+- Setting up basic services
+- Cost and provider comparisons
+- Basic troubleshooting tips

 ## Goals
+- Help users confidently explore cloud services
+- Provide clear, jargon-free explanations
-- Provide easy-to-follow backup and recovery guidance
+- Recommend reliable platforms and tools
-- Make data protection accessible for non-technical users
-- Offer quick answers to common backup questions
+- Offer quick help for common cloud-related issues

 ## MVP Features
-- Chat interface for interaction
+-  Chat interface for interactive help
-- Retrieval of FAQs related to backup and recovery
+-  FAQ retrieval system for cloud topics
-- GPT-powered explanations in simple language
+-  GPT-powered chatbot responses
-- Suggestions for backup tools and methods
+-  Suggestions for tools and cloud providers
 -  Basic troubleshooting support

-## Getting Started
-1. Clone the repository
-2. Follow setup instructions in the docs (to be added)
-3. Start the chatbot and begin interacting

----

-*Created by Sara Nizar Khayat*